 Accurate forecasting and bidding in the daily spot and ancillary services markets is vital to planning production for the following day.
-This is especially important for hydropower producers who need to balance expected inflow with production costs as well as with the contribution from unregulated renewable power sources such as wind and solar.
+This is especially important for hydropower producers who need to balance expected inflow with production costs as well as with the contribution from unregulated renewable energy sources such as wind and solar.

 Bidding in the ancillary services market is dependent on plans for fulfilling the spot contract, which in turn is dependent on the spot bid.
 This bid is based on multiple variables, such as available production capacity, expected prices and own production costs – which may change continuously right up to market closing time.
 Moreover, day-after market actions are dependent on both day-ahead and balancing market prices.